Protection Engrs Grp (3)

 – Yes you can increase but may I know what is the previous setting?

-– Back up impedance setting should not beyond LBB tripping time delay.
+– Back up impedance setting should not be beyond LBB tripping time delay.
 That should ensure kindly update here back up impedance which method adopted in protection relay?

 – Voltage-controlled overcurrent?

 – What about the LBB setting? it’s a little bit higher than the normal setting.
 But both protections are different

 – Agree but you can not feed fault too long.
 Current setting is backup impedance is zone -1 50% instantaneous and zone -2 66% time delay 0.5 seconds.
 Its voltage-based OC.

 – My question was can we give delay and how much?
 How many zones percentage backup impedance should cover and how many stages, But you here mentioned zone setting.
 Which one is correct?

 join our discussion groups on WhatsApp: +989129613659

 – What relay test device do you use?